By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 • Passive technology exchange-traded funds (ETFs) are limited by market concentration within the sector, while active and thematic funds offer greater flexibility.

-• The T. Rowe Price Technology ETF (TTEQ) provides strategic exposure to technology‑enabled companies with an active approach designed to outperform its benchmark index.
+• The T. Rowe Price Technology ETF (TTEQ) provides strategic exposure to technology‑enabled companies with an active approach designed to outperform the fund’s benchmark index.

-Artifical intelligence (AI) has the potential to become the most significant productivity enhancer for the global economy since electricity.
-It is estimated that electricity contributed a 30.6% increase in labor productivity for global gross domestic product over 32 years1 compared with a hypothetical baseline where this technological advancement never happened.2 AI can potentially surpass that.
+Artificial intelligence (AI) has the potential to become the most significant productivity enhancer for the global economy since electricity.
+It is estimated that electricity contributed a 30.6% increase in labor productivity for global gross domestic product over 32 years1 compared with a hypothetical baseline where this technological advancement never happened.2 AI most likely will surpass that.

 Historically, productivity-enhancing technologies are often associated with speculative stock market bubbles.
-Investors must navigate any potential speculative bubbles responsibly by capturing the upside and mitigating the downside.
+Investors must navigate these responsibly by capturing the upside and mitigating the downside.
 Active management can make a big difference in these situations.

 Additional growth areas include e-commerce and digital payments